Guidelines for Authors

 Every article’s final section must be called “References and Further Readings.”
 This is to be followed by the author information, namely the author’s name, email address, university affiliation, and country.

-Bibliographies and lists of citations and references should be brief at around 20 entries.
+Bibliographies and lists of citations and references should be brief.
+You do not need a citation for every quotation, as you do in a journal article.
 Do not exceed 50 entries except in special cases with approval from the general editors.
 Whenever possible, the IEP prefers bibliographies that are annotated with a short sentence describing the nature of the work cited; see Fallibilism for an example.
 The rationale for these policies is that long, unannotated lists will confuse casual readers, and will not be needed by professional researchers who already will have more extensive lists available from elsewhere.

 We suggest that you follow the Chicago Manual of Style regarding document style, but other formats such as MLA (Modern Language Association) or APA (American Psychological Association) or other coherent and consistent styles are acceptable.
 The heading for the bibliography must be “References and Further Reading,” but it may contain subheadings.
 Typical subheadings are “Primary Sources” and “Secondary Sources.”
 Italicize all names of books and journals; do not use underlining.
 Do not use dashes in place of author names, although this is commonly done in journals.
 The IEP does not allow references to forthcoming publications.